-The Compensation Committee is responsible for granting long-term equity-based compensation under our stock option and omnibus incentive plans.
+The Compensation Committee is responsible for granting longterm equity-based compensation under our stock option and omnibus incentive plans.
 The Compensation Committee approves a preliminary budget for equity-based grants for the following year at each October meeting.
 Management determines the allocation for groups within the Company and individual recommendations are made by the heads of the Groups and approved by the CEO.
 The Compensation Committee approves and grants all equity-based awards, including executive officer awards, which are recommended by the CEO, except for his own.
-Awards for executive officers other than the CEO are granted by the CEO are granted by the Committee following approval by the full Board.
+Awards for executive officers other than the CEO are granted by the Compensation Committee and discussed with the Board.
+Awards for the CEO are granted by the Committee following approval by the full Board.
 The regular Board and Compensation Committee meeting schedule is set at least a year in advance with Board meetings held quarterly, generally toward the end of January, April, July and October.
 The timing of these committee meetings is not determined by any of the Company's executive officers and is usually two days in advance of the Company's announcement of earnings.
 The Compensation Committee sets the equity award grant date as the day of the Board meeting.
 The Company does not time the release of material non-public information for the purpose of affecting the values of executive compensation.
 At the time equity grant decisions are made, the Compensation Committee is aware of the earnings results and takes them into account, but it does not adjust the size or the mix of grants to reflect possible market reaction.
+Annual grants of equity-based awards to the NEOs, other senior executive officers and the rest of the Company's eligible employees are made at the January meeting of the Compensation Committee.
+However, specific grants may be made at other regular meetings, to recognize the promotion of an employee, a change in responsibility or a specific achievement.
+The exercise price for all stock options